Itay2805/DiscordTimezoneBot/README.md

     "bot_token": "<BOT TOKEN>"
   }
   ```
-4. Create in the same folder, a folder named `temp_files`
-5. Type in the command line `node main.js`
+4. Type in the command line `node index.js`
-6. The bot should be running!
+5. The bot should be running!

 # User data
   all of the user data is saved inside a file called `user-timezone-data.json`